Getting started with Bolt for Python

 We recommend using a workspace where you won't disrupt real work getting done — you can create a new one for free.

-This page contains an overview of your app in addition to important credentials you'll want to reference later.
+This page contains an overview of your app in addition to important credentials you'll need later.

 Look around, add an app icon and description, and then let's start configuring your app 🔩